-J{15} reclaims the new slack.
-Suppose that both of the scaled jobs J{15} and J{32} fail, then, RJ{15} and RJ{32} will be executed as illustrated in Figure 2(i).
+$J{15}$ reclaims the new slack.
+Suppose that both of the scaled jobs $J{15}$ and $J{32}$ fail, then, $RJ{15}$ and $RJ{32}$ will be executed as illustrated in Figure 2(i).
 It can be seen that all jobs (including recovery jobs) finish their executions on time and no deadline is missed.

-C. Job-level Dynamic RA-PM (RA-DPM) Algorithm
+5.3 Job-level Dynamic RA-PM (RA-DPM) Algorithm

 The outline of the EDF-based RA-DPM algorithm is shown in Algorithm 1.
-Note that, RA-DPM may be invoked by three types of events: job arrival, job completion and wrapper-task completion (a timer can be used to signal a wrapper-task's completion to the operating system).
+Note that, RA-DPM may be invoked by three types of events: job arrival, job completion and wrapper-task completion (a timer can be used to signal a wrapper-task's completion to the operating systems).
 As common routines, we use Enqueue(J, Q) to add a job/wrapper-task to the corresponding queue and, Dequeue(Q) to fetch the highest priority (i.e., the header) job/wrapper-task and remove it from the queue.
 Moreover, Header(Q) is used to retrieve the header job/wrapper-task without removing it from the queue.

 At each scheduling point, as the first step (from line 3 to line 14), the remaining execution time information of the currently running job and that of the wrapper-task (if any) is updated.
 If they did not complete, they are put back to Ready-Q and WT-Queue (lines 7 and 9), respectively.
-When a wrapper-task (WT) is used and wraps the execution of J (line 11), as discussed before, the corresponding amount of slack (i.e., t{past}) is pushed forward by creating a new wrapper-task with the deadline of the currently wrapped job.
+When a wrapper-task (WT) is used and wraps the execution of J (line 11), as discussed before, the corresponding amount of slack (i.e., $t{past}$ ) is pushed forward by creating a new wrapper-task with the deadline of the currently wrapped job.
 Otherwise, the slack is consumed (wasted).

-If the current job completes early (line 6) or its recovery job is removed due to the primary job's successful scaled execution (lines 13 and 14), new slack is generated and corresponding wrapper-tasks are created and added to the wrapper-task queue WT-Queue.
+If the current job completes early (line 6) or its recovery job is removed due to the primary job's